 This was one of those small things that made a big difference in helping him settle.

-👉 Best Portable Sound Machines for Babies (5 That Actually Help Newborn Sleep)
+If you want something more portable or travel friendly, I put together my favorite options here: Best Portable Sound Machines for Babies (5 That Actually Help Newborn Sleep)

 Muslin Swaddle Blankets